octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 > If the execution of an entrypoint produces operations (an ordered list of transactions)
 > then they are sent and executed according to the order of the operations on the list.

 # Raffle contract

 A raffle is a game of chance that distributes a winning prize.

 The organizer is in charge of defining a jackpot and selling tickets that will be either winners or losers.
-In our case, there is only one winning ticket that allows to get the jackpot.
+In our case, there is only one winning ticket.

 ![](../../static/img/smartpy/raffle_schema.svg)
 <small className="figure">FIGURE 3: Raffle contract</small>

 Three entrypoints allow to interact with the contract:

-- **open_raffle** which can only be called by the administrator.
-During this call the admin sends the jackpot amount to the contract, defines a closing date and indicates the number of the winning ticket (in an encrypted way) and declares the raffle open.
+- **open_raffle** can only be called by the administrator.
+During this call, the admin sends the jackpot amount to the contract, defines a closing date and indicates the number of the winning ticket (in an encrypted way) and declares the raffle open.
 - **buy_ticket** allows any person with at least 1tez to buy a ticket to participate in the raffle.
-- **close_raffle** which can only be called by the admin.
+- **close_raffle** can only be called by the admin.
 It allows to close the raffle and to send the jackpot to the winner.

 ## Get Started

 The writing of this smart contract will be done entirely on the [online editor](https://smartpy.io/ide) proposed by SmartPy.
-It is of course possible to do the same thing on your ide and use the command lines (described in the previous chapter) to compile/test your contract.
+It is possible to do the same thing on your IDE and use the command lines (described in the previous chapter) to compile/test your contract.

 ### Create your contract